-Matthew Scott Strahm…is the son of Tim and Linda...has an older sister, Britta, and a younger brother, Ben, who currently plays baseball at Northeastern State University...resides in West Fargo, N.D. in the offseason, with his wife, Megan...graduated from West Fargo High School (ND) in 2010...attended Neosho County Community College (KS) and graduated in 2012...posted a 9-3 record with a 1.48 ERA and 129 strikeouts in 99.0 innings in two seasons... helped team reach NJCAA World Series in 2012...bypassed an opportunity to play at Nebraska when he signed with the Royals (by scout Matt Price)...has a dog named Lolly...enjoys fishing and hunting and listening to Tim McGraw... favorite movie is The Sandlot and TV show is How I Met Your Mother...all-time favorite baseball player is Darin Erstad...roots for his own fantasy football team.
+Parents are named Tim and Linda.
+Matt has an older sister, Britta, and a younger brother, Benjamin, who currently plays baseball at Northeastern State University...Resides in West Fargo, N.D. in the offseason, with his wife, Megan.
+They have two dogs, Lolly and Knox...Graduated from West Fargo High School (ND) in 2010...Attended Neosho County Community College (KS) and graduated in 2012.
+Posted a 9-3 record with a 1.48 ERA and 129 SO in 99.0 IP in 2 seasons, and he helped the team reach the NJCAA World Series in 2012...Bypassed an opportunity to play at Nebraska when he signed with the Royals (by scout Matt Price)...Enjoys fishing and hunting and listening to Tim McGraw.
+His favorite movie is The Sandlot and TV show is How I Met Your Mother.
+His all-time favorite baseball player is Darin Erstad...Roots for his own fantasy football team.

 Split the season between Omaha (AAA) and KC before undergoing surgery on his torn left patellar tendon and acquired by SD on 7/24...
 Made the his first career Opening Day roster for KC and made three relief appearances before being optioned to Omaha on 4/11, where he allowed just two hits and no runs in 5.0 IP in four relief appearances...
 Recalled by KC on 4/21 and tossed scoreless outings in 13 of his next 16 outings from 4/21-6/5, going 1-0 with a 1.45 ERA (3ER, 18.2 IP)...
 Earned the win in his first career start on 6/14 at LAA, working 5.0 IP of three-hit ball allowing one unearned run in KC's 7-2 victory...
 Tagged with the loss in his next two starts, allowing five earned runs on both 6/20 vs. BOS and 6/27 at DET...
 Sustained a torn patellar tendon in his left knee on 7/1 vs. MIN...underwent surgery on 7/7...
 Acquired by SD along with LHP Travis Wood and INF Esteury Ruiz from KC in exchange for LHP Ryan Buchter and RHPs Trevor Cahill and Brandon Maurer on 7/24.